-Earn your online TESOL degree from Online at Southern Miss!
+Earn your online TESOL degree from Southern Miss!

 Our online TESOL degree program is offered fully online and is one of the largest programs of its kind in the United States addressing language teachers’ needs.
 The focus of the MATL is on developing and enhancing knowledge, skills, and theories in language, language acquisition, and language instruction, factors essential for effective teaching and successful learning.

 This convenient and affordable online degree brings together world language teachers and teachers-to-be from all parts of the United States and abroad.
 The University of Southern Mississippi’s large variety of courses are aimed to meet the multi-faceted needs of today’s language teachers.
+Looking for more?
+Our enrollment coaches are here to help.
+Click here for more info!
 This is your life, plus college!

 Check out some of the jobs our graduates landed after earning this degree: